ividal/TransferLearning/README.md

 `scripts` contains the retraining code; notice there have been some modifications to the original Tensorflow github script, but the interface is the same.

-`tf_files` Just like in the original Tensorflow Transfer Learning [tutorial](https://www.tensorflow.org/tutorials/image_retraining): data, models and logs will be saved here.
+`tf_files` contains data, models and tensorboard logs (training_summaries), just like in the original Tensorflow Transfer Learning [tutorial](https://www .tensorflow.org/tutorials/image_retraining).
+However, you will be able to see stacked plots on the Tensorboard.

 #### Tensorboard ####
 Notice tf_files/training_summaries contains the following structure: